Beste. Barranco campsite tents among the clouds with Uhuru Peak showing through, Kilimanjaro

 Not only do the best Kilimanjaro tour operators keep to the straight and narrow in terms of legalities, they also want to do things ethically.
 A particularly big issue within the Kilimanjaro trekking business is tour operators underpaying their crew and also in other ways mistreating them.

-The best and easiest way for you to ensure that you don't support a dodgy tour operator is to only use one that is recognised partner of the Kilimanjaro Responsible Trekking Organisation (KRTO), formerly known as the Kilimanjaro Porters Assistance Project (KPAP).
+The best and easiest way for you to ensure that you don't support a dodgy tour operator is to only use one that is a recognised partner of the Kilimanjaro Responsible Trekking Organisation (KRTO), formerly known as the Kilimanjaro Porters Assistance Project (KPAP).

 Follow Alice team briefing for KRTO clean-up initiative on Kilimanjaro